alexnathanson/BrightsignAPI/README.md

 * deletes old files

 ## to do:
+* control playback - check if it works with audio as well as video
 * continue building out brightscript player api
 * parse config file so only the config file needs to be changed by the users
 * GPIO and UDP interactivity